depeperwinkel

 General advice

-- Give the sanshō berries time to absorb moisture so that the flavour can develop optimally.
+- Give the sanshō berries time to absorb moisture so that the flavor can develop optimally.

 Save: